 In accordance with the Prudential Regulation Authority Handbook (Supervision 4.3.13 R) the Society is obliged to have an actuarial valuation of its long-term business.
-The valuation report has been prepared by the Chief Actuary in accordance with the relevant Technical Actuarial Standards published by the Financial Reporting Council.
+The valuation report has been prepared by Alison Carr of Steve Dixon Associates IIp in accordance with the relevant Technical Actuarial Standards published by the Financial Reporting Council.